How we’re funded

 In 2023, the Government’s Autumn Statement announced an extra £51 million of new funding.
 It was followed by a further £16.8 million in 2024/25.
 The funding, delivered through UKRI, supported genotyping the first one million participants, and recruiting hundreds of thousands of new volunteers.

-In 2025/26, we have been awarded £58 million, delivered through UKRI.
+We were awarded £58 million for 2025/26, with the funding delivered through UKRI.
 The funding will support the recruitment of more volunteers and the development of new capabilities that allow researchers to undertake studies into the prevention, detection and treatment of diseases.

 In addition, we have raised £180 million from leading life sciences companies and health research charities, who are investing in and providing their expertise to support the design and delivery of our programme.